-Key Products and Societal Value / Contribution to UN Potential Negative Impact of Contribution Management Approach

-Services SDGs impact of Contribution to Negative Impact

-Scivices 5003

-any promotion,

-pieces of

-training, and

-even in decision

-making

-• The Corporate

-will use leverage

-to address

-adverse impacts.

-Such leverage

-can also be used

-to encourage

-changes in

-programs and

-activities that

-may exclude

-workers based on

-factors such as

-age, gender,

-religious beliefs,

-disability,

-national origin,

-or ethnicity

-Support for nation 1.
-The construction 1.
-Monitor use of

-building industry is the energy and fossil

-NOUSTRY, INNOVATION backbone of nation fuel and find ways to

-9 AND INFRASTRUCTURE building.
-Industry, mitigate and reduce

-infrastructure and consumption and

-sustainable cities and transition to cleaner

-communities will not sources of energy.

-11 SUSTAINABLE CITIES exist if not for the 2.
-Invest in new,

-construction industry resilient

-. # 4 that builds them. infrastructure or

-However, if left retrofit existing

-unmonitored or infrastructure to

-unchecked, the make it more

-construction industry sustainable.

-3. Establish standards

-impact any and promote

-contributions if it regulation that

-fails to address its ensures projects and

-reliance on fossil initiatives are

-fuels, wastages, and sustainably

-energy consumption. managed.

-Key Products Societal Value / Potential Negative Management

-and Contribution to UN Impact of Contribution Approach

-Services SDGs to Negative Impact

-1 0 4.
-Find solutions to

-technology-based improve energy

-skills are of efficiency in the

-significant value to designs of buildings

-the corporate's in collaboration with

-business.
-Considering client's designers.

-the demand for

-1 Collaborate with cities

-and governments to find

-solutions to future

-- mobility needs that

-e i minimize environmental

-- impact while making

-transportation safer and

-more affordable for all.

-EEI's role is not only in

-providing specific

-infrastructure and

-services solutions but

-also in contributing to the

-strategy that will support

-the overall optimization

-of urban systems to

-create safe, sustainable, and disaster-resilient

-cities.

-Subsidiary: ATYC, 1.
-Sustainable Buildings 1.
-Adoption of

-Inc. Sustainable Buildings Decent work and degradation through responsible and

-IIIC. economic growth - the construction, ethical property

-Property creating job operation, and management and

-Management opportunities maintenance of leasing practices.

-U 3.
-Responsible 2.
-Maintain

-Services/ Leasing consumption and 2.
-Increased energy environmentally

-production - adoption consumption sustainable

-of sustainable 3.
-Waste generation operations.

-practices as energy- Ũ 3.
-Establish monitoring

-efficient buildings, and reporting

-waste reduction and mechanisms to

-recycling, and water assess and report on

-conservation social, economic,

-and environmental

-performance and

-take corrective

-actions as needed.
+Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact Support for nation building 9 MOUSTRY, IMPOVATION 11 SUSTAINABLE CITIES AND COMMUNITIES AND COMMUNITIES construction industry that builds them.
+However, if left unmonitored or unchecked, the construction industry any promotion, pieces of training, and even in decision making The Corporate will use leverage to address adverse impacts.
+Such leverage can also be used to encourage changes in programs and activities that may exclude workers based on factors such as age, gender, religious beliefs, disability, national origin, or ethnicity Monitor use of energy and fossil fuel and find ways to mitigate and reduce consumption and transition to cleaner sources of energy.
+Invest in new, resilient infrastructure or retrofit existing infrastructure to make it more sustainable.
+Establish standards and promote regulation that ensures projects and initiatives are sustainably managed.

+Key Products and Societal Value / Contribution to UN Potential Negative Impact of Contribution Management Approach Services SDGs technology-based skills are of significant value to the corporate's business.
+Considering the demand for sophisticated infrastructure, there is a need for advanced technologies which have a great impact on economic growth Collaborate with cities and governments to find solutions to future mobility needs that minimize environmental impact while making transportation safer and more affordable for all.
+Subsidiary: ATYC, Inc. Property Management Services/ Leasing Sustainable Buildings Decent work and economic growth - creating job opportunities Responsible consumption and production - adoption of sustainable practices as energy-efficient buildings, waste reduction and recycling, and water conservation Increased energy consumption Waste generation Adoption of responsible and ethical property management and leasing practices.
+Maintain environmentally sustainable operations.
+Establish monitoring and reporting mechanisms to assess and report on social, economic, and environmental performance and take corrective actions as needed.

-Key Products and Services Societal Value / Contribution to UN SDGs 8 ECONTRESS AND CONTRESS AND Potential Negative Impact of Contribution Management Approach to Negative Impact 4.
-Compliance with regulatory requirements Corporation, RCBC Realty Corporation Property Management Services e always prioritize environmental sustainability due to budget constraints Trainings on and compliance with all mandatory and regulatory requirements and industry-related updates developments Implementing environmentally- friendly practices in property management, like energy and water conservation, waste reduction, and sustainable purchasing Engaging with stakeholders, understanding their needs and concerns, and incorporating their feedback into property management decisions Support Patient Access Programs Life preservation thru - Strengthen quality control.
-Compliance to proper drug disposal and destruction
+Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact 8 ECONOMIC DEPARTS 12 ELSTIFACEUR AND 4.
+Compliance with regulatory requirements Subsidiary: Landev Corporation, RCBC Realty Corporation Property Management Services always prioritize environmental sustainability due to budget constraints 1.
+Trainings on and compliance with all mandatory and regulatory requirements and industry-related updates developments 2.
+Implementing environmentally-friendly practices in property management, like energy and water conservation, waste reduction, and sustainable purchasing 3.
+Engaging with stakeholders, understanding their needs and concerns, and incorporating their feedback into property management decisions Subsidiary: Hi-Eisai Specialty Medicines Health and well being Support Patient Access Programs recall due to gaps in product Strengthen quality control.
+Compliance to 3.
+Life preservation thru development.
+2. Health risk on drug disposal and destruction proper drug disposal and destruction